LTL2Action/LTL2Action/README.md

 # ltl2action

-This is the code repository accompanying the paper [**LTL2Action: Generalizing LTL Instructions for Multi-Task RL**](https://arxiv.org/abs/2102.06858).
+This is the code repository accompanying the paper [**LTL2Action: Generalizing LTL Instructions for Multi-Task RL**](https://arxiv.org/abs/2102.06858), which will appear in ICML 2021.

 In the **animation** below, our agent's behaviour, compared to a myopic one is demonstrated on ``ZoneEnv``, a custom environment based on OpenAI's SafetyGym: